15 Powerful Benefits of Royal jelly

 Royal Jelly increases collagen production which can reduce/prevent wrinkles and fine lines.
-The antibacterial and anti-inflammatory properties can help reduce acne, rosacea, rashes and other skin irritations.
+The antibacterial and anti-inflammatory properties can help reduce acne, rosacea, rashes, and other skin irritations.
 Royal Jelly can actually be found in certain skincare products and can even be applied topically to the skin.
-The extremely high content of antioxidants will further fight the aging process of skin by neutralizing free radicals in the body.
+The extremely high content of antioxidants will further fight the aging process of the skin by neutralizing free radicals in the body.
 Lastly, Royal Jelly can increase skin moisture content leading to more supple skin.
-This increased hydration can also help calm skin irritations caused by dryness, itchiness and flakiness.
+This increased hydration can also help calm skin irritations caused by dryness, itchiness, and flakiness.

 7. Lowers Blood Pressure

 Several studies have found that there are a few proteins in Royal Jelly that cause smooth muscle cells to relax in veins and arteries leading to lowered blood pressure.
-A study in 2004 observed the antihypertensive effects of single use instances of Royal Jelly (in other words, what effects were recorded after just one dose of Royal Jelly).
+A study in 2004 observed the antihypertensive effects of single-use instances of Royal Jelly (in other words, what effects were recorded after just one dose of Royal Jelly).
 Researchers found that systolic blood pressure was reduced after just one dose of Royal Jelly and the effects lasted for roughly 8 hours.